petersonben50/Everglades/code/2018_analysis_assembly/hgcA/hgcA_processing_2018.md

 After looking at this, I think it's gonna be tricky to resolve any variations with only a single metagenome that has appreciable coverage of these organisms.
 Let's just move on from trying to do this.

-**Extract gene neighborhood data for hgcA+ scaffolds**

-I also wanted to inspect the position and gene neighborhood of the hgcA sequences on their scaffolds.
-To do this, I first pulled out the scaffolds and the corresponding GFF entries for each hgcA+ scaffold and downloaded them to my local computer.

-I then isolated the gene neighborhoods using a python script I modified from Tyler Barnes.
-I pulled out sequences 5000bp from before and after the hgcA sequence, as well as the corresponding GFF entries.

 **Extract depths of hgcA**